 Most Relevant Research Achievements and Products

 Control of airport traffic and related radar techniques and navigation

-Areas of study: Radar primary and secondary ATC (Air Traffic Control) – SS R WAY S and processing of the signals (replicas/squitter) – weather channels in ATC radar – ATC systems.
-In particular, is to study the analysis of the signals “replication” SSR Mode S with use of real signals, recorded thanks to the collaboration with the University of Delft and the IRCTR.
+Areas of study: primary and secondary radar (SSR Mode S) for Air Traffic Control (ATC) and processing of the signals (replicas/squitter) – weather channels in ATC radar.
+In particular, the study analyses the signals of “replication” SSR Mode S with the use of real signals, recorded thanks to the collaboration with the University of Delft and the IRCTR.

 Airport systems and Traffic Control Surface

-The line of research mainly refers to systems A-SMGCS (Advanced-Surface Movements Guidance and Control Systems) that enable surveillance, monitoring (with analysis of possible conflicts), the guide and the planning of airport traffic.
-Areas of investigation:
+The line of research mainly refers to the Advanced-Surface Movements Guidance and Control Systems (A-SMGCS) that enable surveillance, monitoring (with analysis of possible conflicts), the guide and the planning of airport traffic.
+Areas of investigation are: